History of Catalonia: Industrialization, Renaixença and Modernisme

+During the 19th century, as well as other Spaniards, there were Catalan business involved in the Atlantic slave trade, taking advantage of the void left by the British abolition of the trade in 1807.
+Catalan immigrants in Spanish America also became heavily involved in owning and running slave plantations in Cuba and Puerto Rico.
+Between 1817 and 1867, Catalans were involved in the transportation of 550,000 to 700,000 slaves from West Africa to the Caribbean.
+Although the Spanish government had abolished slave trading in 1817, it turned a blind eye to illicit slave trading.
+When slavery was abolished in the Spanish Empire in 1886, some Catalans returned to Catalonia and invested their newfound fortunes in constructing opulent mansions in areas such as La Rambla.
+There are sources that links the slave trade with the financiation of the industrialisation of Catalonia and the 19th-century building boom in Barcelona, although the industrialization started one century before, banks were the usual souce of finantiation, and most families involved has any relation with american slavery.

 The second third of the 19th century saw a Catalan cultural renaissance (Renaixença), a cultural movement to recover Catalan language and culture after a long period of decay.
 As with most of the other Romantic movements, it was noted for its admiration of the Middle Ages, which was often reflected in art and, in Barcelona, the literary contest known as Floral Games (Jocs Florals) was revived.
 The historical research of Antoni de Capmany, the interest in normalizing the Catalan language and the emergence of an incipient intellectuality interested in popular culture are already produced during the Enlightenment.
 Josep Pau Ballot wrote "Gramatica y apología de la llengua cathalana" between 1810 and 1813, during the French occupation.
 This work is realized with patriotic intention and disseminator of the use of Catalan.
 Between 1833 and the reestablishment of the Floral Games in 1859, the Catalan language lives in a situation of disglossy: many authors of the Renaixença wrote some literature and poetry in Catalan, but they will continue to use Spanish in their main works.
 However, the popular classes continued to use Catalan, and during this period popular theater in Catalan became relevant, unlike the representations of the Liceu addressed to the bourgeoisie, which used Spanish.